gtvj/gtvj.github.io/_posts/2016-10-11-simple-template-literals.md

 ## Related concepts

-In addition to template literals as described here, ES6 introduced [tagged template literals and raw strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) &#8211; it's worth being aware of these but, to be honest, I can't immediately see a use case for them.
+In addition to template literals as described here, ES6 introduced [tagged template literals and raw strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to it's worth being aware of these but, to be honest, I can't immediately see a use case for them.